-If you’re concerned about finding enough inspiration to create art journal pages regularly, you might like to make an art journal with a specific theme.
-In this blog post, we look at 12 ideas for art journal themes you can get started on today.
+If you’re worried about finding enough inspiration to create art journal pages regularly, try making an art journal with a specific theme.
+In this blog post, we’ll look at 12 ideas for art journal themes you can get started on today.

-Although it might seem counter-intuitive, sometimes actually narrowing your focus makes it a little easier to feel inspired.
+Although it might seem counter-intuitive, sometimes actually narrowing your focus makes it easier to feel inspired.

 That’s why picking an art journal theme can actually help you feel more creative.